TimonSchneider01/ccl1/diary.md

         fixed this by replacing them with corpses                              Done
 - Enemies should only be hit by a bullet once!
 WiP
 - Enemies attacking the player!
 Done
-- different enemy types:                                                      WiP
+- different enemy types:                                                      Done
-   - one patroulling                                                         WiP
+   - one patroulling                                                         Done
    - one standing guard                                                      Done
    - maybe add a detection box when emenies spot can you                     Done
 - Sidescrolling (for some reason it stops at one point)                     fixed